AvBrand Exploring Technology

 Basic Setup

 The technology in my home is controlled through several networked home computers.
 Connected to them are a vast array of devices and controllers, some store-bought, some hand-made.
-I make extensive uses of technologies such as X10 to do the dirty work in my automation.
+I make extensive uses of technologies such as Insteon, Arduino's, and X10 to do the dirty work in my automation.
+Aside from that, 99% of the software that makes everything mesh is hand-crafted from scratch.

 Components

 Most of my home will be documented in a series of individual subsections.
-After you've watched the introductory video (coming soon), you can click on one of these subsections to get more information about individual components of my home.
+After you've watched the introductory video, you can click on one of these subsections to get more information about individual components of my home.

 /images/touchscreen.png